Insights

 The school’s gym doubles as the community’s FEMA-approved hurricane shelter.

 The buildings will respond directly to the island’s climate and culture.
 Each structure features expansive roof overhangs that will provide deep shade at their entries, and additional shade structures will let students play or learn outside in relative comfort.
 The buildings are also sited to take advantage of prevailing breezes, which will flow through their semi-conditioned public spaces, while offices and classrooms will be fully air-conditioned.
 “It’s the idea of keeping people comfortable in their natural climate,” Rankin explains.
-Each building has a hipped roof with an oculus in the center to provide daylighting, while shading fins on the facades will protect windows from the sun’s heat and glare.
-The material selection was chosen with storm cleanup—and mold prevention—in mind.
-Ceramic tile, rubber flooring, and open-grid brise-block partitions are scrubbable surfaces that can survive wind, flooding, and the inevitable debris that comes with it.

 A rendering of the Commons Innovation Hub at the new Arthur A. Richards K-8 School in St. Croix, US Virgin Islands